 IMPORTANT: To access the online application form please:

 Please use the link for Full Time research degrees.
 You will be asked to enter your information and will have the opportunity to upload supporting material including:

 The Statement of Purpose and Research Proposal are both important documents in the admissions process.
 The Statement of Purpose is to allow you to describe your previous achievements, research experience and future plans, etc. It helps us to come to decisions based on the personal abilities and aspirations of an applicant.
 The Research Proposal is more specific in terms of research you wish to do in your PhD (although this can be quite broad), but again this enables us to assess your writing skills and general preliminary knowledge of the subject.
-The Research Proposal section may be written after you have discussed possible projects with members of Astronomy Unit staff, although prior discussion of the proposed PhD project with a potential supervisor is optional.
+While discussion of your project plans with a potential supervisor is optional, we would encourage you to do this before you apply, and if you do have this discussion we would recommend writing your research proposal with the results of this discussion taken into account.
 The Statement of Purpose and Research Proposal should be no longer than one A4 page each.

 If you have any questions or require further details please contact the Astronomy Unit PhD admission tutor Dr Tim Clifton.
 For more general enquiries please contact the Postgraduate Programmes Officer Robert Miles via email (firstname.lastname@example.org), or in writing at the following address:

 Postgraduate Admissions School of Physical and Chemical Sciences Queen Mary University of London Mile End Road, London, E1 4NS